 For the risotto:

-- 1 tsp fresh thyme, finely chopped (or substitute with an additional 1/2 tsp dried thyme)
+- 1 teaspoon fresh thyme finely chopped (or substitute with an additional ½ teaspoon dried thyme)

 - 2 leaves bay